KAIST-AILab/NeuralPipeline_DSTC8/README.md

 python run.py submission.json submission${SUBMISSION_NUMBER e.g.4} eval
 ```

-If you want to evaluate your own fine-tuned weights, please handle the "model_checkpoint" on the right submission name in 'convlab/spec/submission.json'.
+If you want to evaluate your own fine-tuned weights, please handle the "model_checkpoint" on the right submission name (e.g. submission4) in 'convlab/spec/submission.json'.

 ## Credit

-Our code is based on hugging_faces' TransferTransfo (https://github.com/huggingface/transfer-learning-conv-ai.)
+Our code is based on huggingface's TransferTransfo (https://github.com/huggingface/transfer-learning-conv-ai.)